vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/16_shiShTa-bAhya-grahaNe.md

 <details><summary>Buitenen - Notes</summary>

-[249]: Quotations not identified; the groups enumerated are shüdras, and yet by Vedic injunction have to observe, ie., to accept, the few Vedic injunctions addressed to them.
+[249]: Quotations not identified; the groups enumerated are śūdras, and yet by Vedic injunction have to observe, i.e., to accept, the few Vedic injunctions addressed to them.
 Do they by their acceptance invalidate these injunctions?
 </details>